 17. Paddon-Jones D, Short KR, Campbell WW, Volpi E, Wolfe RR.
 Role of dietary protein in the sarcopenia of aging.
 Am J Clin Nutr.
 2008 May;87(5):1562S-6S.

 18. Pepe G, Tenore GC, Mastrocinque R, Stusio P, Campiglia P. Potential anticarcinogenic peptides from bovine milk.
 J Amino Acids.
 2013;2013:939804.

 19. Markus CR, Olivier B, de Haan EH.
-Whey protein rich in alpha-lactalbumin increases the ratio of plasma tryptophan to the sum of the other large neutral amino acids and improves cognitive performance in stress-vulnerable subjects.
+Whey protein is rich in alpha-lactalbumin, increases the ratio of plasma tryptophan to the sum of the other large neutral amino acids, and improves cognitive performance in stress-vulnerable subjects.
 Am J Clin Nutr.
 2002 Jun;75(6):1051-6.

 20. Visvanathan R, and Chapman IM.
 Undernutrition and anorexia in the older person.
 Gastroenterol Clin North Am.
 2009;38:393-409.

 21. Ahmed T, and Haboubi N. Assessment and management of nutrition in older people and its importance to health.
 Clin Interv Aging.
 2010;5:207-16.